VirtusLab/git-machete-intellij-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 </details>

 ### Screenshots
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots (or screen recordings, see [Peek](https://github.com/phw/peek#peek---an-animated-gif-recorder) on Linux) to help explain your problem.

-### Running environment
- - Operating system [e.g. Windows]
- - IDE type [e.g. IntelliJ, PyCharm]
- - IDE version [e.g. 2020.1.4]

-### Additional context
-Add any other context about the problem here.